MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-Core-on-Windows.md

 ```

 The dotnet tool installer adds `$env:USERPROFILE\dotnet\tools` to your `$env:PATH` environment
 variable.
-However, the currently running shell does not have the update `$env:PATH`.
+However, the currently running shell does not have the updated `$env:PATH`.
 You should be
 able to start PowerShell from a new shell by typing `pwsh`.

 ## How to create a remoting endpoint